abstractmath.org

 Definition

 The definition of a word, phrase or symbol sets its meaning.
-Usually the scope is the whole discourse.
+If the word definition is used and the scope is not given explicitly, it is probably the whole discourse.

 Example